jdub-codes/She-Codes-DRF/README.md

 # Pennies for Pawsitivity
-by Jenny Waller \
-She Codes crowdfunding project - DRF Backend.
+This is a DRF backend project for SheCodes by Jenny Waller.

 ## About
-Pennies for Pawsitivity is a crowd funding website for
+Pennies for Pawsitivity is a crowd funding website for cat charities to raise funds.
 ## API Specification
 | HTTP Method | Url | Purpose | Request Body | Successful Response Code | Authentication <br /> Authorization
 | --- | ------- | ------ | ---- | -----| ----|